CS4239-U6/basic-ssrf/README.md

 1. Enter `http://localhost:5001` directly
    1. Unable to access the website
 2. Enter `http://localhost:5001` in `http://localhost:5000` and the server will visit the webpage and fetch what is on the webpage

+# Defenses
+1. A whitelist of allowed websites